IanFinlayson/jguardrail/README.md

    set an instance variable to a constructor parameter with the same name.
 7. Not initializing instance variables in their declaration nor in all constructors.
+8. Naming a method 'tostring()' which was probably meant to be 'toString()' instead.
+9. Loops or if statements whose bodies consist of just a semi-colon.
+Probable that the semi-colon is a mistake.

 None of these mistakes are caught by the javac compiler.
 If we tell javac to give us more warnings by passing "-Xlint:all", then it does give a warning for